pixee/codemodder-python/README.md

 Pluggability and the complex transforms they enable distinguish codemodder codemods from traditional codemods.

+Codemodder is sponsored by [pixee.ai](https://pixee.ai).

 ## Development Status

-The `codemodder-python` project is still under development. 🚧
+The `codemodder-python` project is still under heavy development. 🚧

 The project includes a (growing) set of core codemods.
 It also supports the development of custom codemods.